savannaelbey/CV/README.md

 To take the next step in my pursuit of a career in software development, I started a course in full-stack software development at Maker's Academy, where I learnt the fundamentals of OOP, TDD, good industry practice, utilising and manipulating databases and building web applications using agile methodology to name a few.
 During the course, I thoroughly enjoyed collaborating with different members of my course on projects and bouncing ideas off of each other to find effective solutions.
 I also learnt that I have a strong desire to build apps and my brain is suited for it.

-After graduating from Makers, I am continuing my self-directed learning (currently improving my  React and algrothmic complexity knowledge) and looking to find a team where I can continue growing in.
+After graduating from Makers, I am continuing my self-directed learning (currently improving my knowledge of React and working my way through an algorithmic complexity course) and looking to find a team where I can continue growing in.

 I am Knowledgeable in an assortment of technologies, including JavaScript, Node.js, React, Python, Django, HTML, CSS, Ruby, Ruby on Rails and SQL, Git, TDD, and debugging processes, and I am equipped with a diverse and promising skill set enabling me to effectively self-manage during independent projects, as well as collaborate in a team setting.